 Well, in this game, you’re the mom and you’re going to ask your students to bring you various objects.
 This is not a team game, it’s everyone for himself.
 This is a great game for learning nouns, objects that can be found within the environment.

 If they bring you the wrong thing, don’t just say “No, that’s not right,” take the time to explain the difference between what you asked for and what they brought.

-Again, this is a game that can be played on an individual basis.
+Again, this is one of the language learning games that can be played on an individual basis.
 It is a translation exercise where you provide your students with lyrics of a popular song in the target language.
 The object of this game is for them to translate as many words as they can.

 You can change things up by having them only translate certain parts of speech: adjectives, nouns, or verbs.
 You might also consider giving them the lyrics in English and having them translate to the target language.